Fine-tune with the API or CLI

 复制 MD 格式

-This document explains how to tune the Qwen model in Alibaba Cloud Model Studio using the API (HTTP) and the command line (shell).
-Model tuning includes three methods: supervised fine-tuning (SFT), continual pre-training (CPT), and Direct Preference Optimization (DPO).
+Learn how to tune Qwen models in Alibaba Cloud Model Studio using the API (HTTP) and the command line (shell).
+Model tuning involves three methods: supervised fine-tuning (SFT), continual pre-training (CPT), and direct preference optimization (DPO).

 Important

-This topic is applicable only to the Chinese Mainland Edition (Beijing region).
+This topic is applicable only to the China (Beijing) region.

 Prerequisites